-Pivotal bioequivalence clinical trials in EU and US are expected to start in Q2 2025, with first read-outs in Q2 2025.
+Pivotal bioequivalence clinical trials in EU and US are expected to start in Q2 2025, with first read-outs in the summer of 2025.

 Bioequivalence means 80% - 125% of the Cmax and AUC in a large cohort study in fed and fasted states with a 90% confidence interval.